jovibor/HexCtrl/README.md

 This **HexControl** is an attempt to expand standard **MFC** functionality, because at the moment **MFC** doesn't have native support for such feature.

 ## [](#)Implementation
 The **HexCtrl** is implemented as a pure abstract virtual class, and can be used as a *child* or *float* window in any place of your existing application.
-It was build and tested in Visual Studio 2019, under Windows 10.
+It was build and tested in *Visual Studio 2019*, under *Windows 10*.

 ## [](#)Installing and Using
 The **HexCtrl** can be used in your app by two different ways.